leukeleu/leukeleu-django-gdpr/README.md

 To run this in Bitbucket Pipelines you need to ensure this package can be installed from wherever this package is indexed.
-Run it with `--check` to make a (scheduled?) pipeline fail if there are unmarked fields, which can happen if someone adds a field to a model but forgets to mark it as (non-) PII in the gdpr.yml.
+Run it with `--check` to make a (scheduled?) pipeline fail if there are unclassified fields, which can happen if someone adds a field to a model but forgets to mark it as (non-) PII in the gdpr.yml.

 ### Reports